Voiced palatal approximant: Phonetic ambiguity and transcription usage

-He also considers that "the IPA shows a lack of precision in the treatment it gives to approximants, if we take into account our understanding of the phonetics of Spanish. [ʝ̞] and [j] are two different segments, but they have to be labelled as voiced palatal approximant consonants.
+Celdrán also considers that "the IPA shows a lack of precision in the treatment it gives to approximants, if we take into account our understanding of the phonetics of Spanish. [ʝ̞] and [j] are two different segments, but they have to be labelled as voiced palatal approximant consonants.
 I think that the former is a real consonant, whereas the latter is a semi-consonant, as it has traditionally been called in Spanish, or a semi-vowel, if preferred.
 The IPA, though, classifies it as a consonant."

-There is a parallel problem with transcribing the voiced velar approximant.
+There is a parallel problem with transcribing voiced velar approximants.